gsajith/figma-image-compress/README.md

 Batch-compress images in Figma.

-if your canvas has many frames with high-definition images, Figma can lag or run out of memory.
+If your canvas has many frames with high-definition images, Figma can lag or run out of memory.
 By compressing your images, you can save on memory and make your files run more smoothly.

+This plugin will compress and replace your image fills automatically.

+To use this plugin:

+- Select one or more objects on your Figma canvas
+- Hit the ‘scan’ button to start scanning for image fills
+- Once the scan completes, select the images you want to compress
+- Adjust your scan settings (optional)
+- Hit the ‘compress’ button to compress the selected images
+- The plugin will compress and replace the image fills selected

 ## Quickstart